 - Tap the share button at the bottom of the display.

-Updated September 2020: Added information instructions for the translation feature in iOS 14 and iPadOS 14.
+Updated September 2022: Added information instructions for the translation feature in iOS 14, iOS 15, iPadOS 14, and iPadOS 15.

 Our news, reviews, opinions, and easy to follow guides can turn any iPhone owner into an Apple aficionado